Adriana-Daniela/sylius-user-impersonator-plugin/README.md

 4. Execute migrations in order to have the new field `show_user_impersonate_hint` inside the `channel` table:
     ```bin/console doctrine:migrations:migrate```

-5. Add EvoUserImpersonatorChannelTrait in your Channel Entity and extend interface `EvoUserImpersonatorChannelInterface`:
+5. Add `EvoUserImpersonatorChannelTrait` in your Channel entity and implement interface `EvoUserImpersonatorChannelInterface`:
     ```
         namespace  App\Entity\Channel;